cs3110/textbook/src/chapters/ds/promises.md

 So far we have only considered *sequential* programs.
 Execution of a sequential program proceeds one step at a time, with no choice about which step to take next.
-Sequential programs are limited in that they are not very good at dealing with multiple sources of simultaneous input and they can only execute on a single processor.
+Sequential programs are limited in that they are not very good at dealing with multiple sources of simultaneous input, and they can only execute on a single processor.
 Many modern applications are instead *concurrent*.

 ## Concurrency